Falling Behind: Release and composition

 "Falling Behind" was released on 11 August 2022 through AWAL as the album's fifth preceding single.
-She drew in inspiration to write the song based off of her personal experiences where she had seen people close to her fall in love while she had not, feeling she was left behind.
+She drew in inspiration to write the song based on her personal experiences where she had seen people close to her fall in love while she had not, feeling she was left behind.
 It was also included in her live album A Night at the Symphony (2023) and concert movie A Night at the Symphony: Hollywood Bowl (2024).

 "Falling Behind" is two minutes and 53 seconds long.
 Alongside Laufey's vocals, it is accompanied with piano and acoustic guitar played by Laufey herself.
 It was written and produced by Laufey and Spencer Stewart.
 The song was mixed by Steve Kaye with assistant mixing engineer Jannick Frampton, and mastered by Joe LaPorta.
 It is a bossa nova-influenced song that is self-described by Laufey as a "hopeless romantic's summer anthem."
 Lyrically, the song talks about the anxiety of not finding a romantic partner while those close to you have.